 - Behavioral issues.
 If your pet is exhibiting behavioral issues, it could be due to an underlying illness.
 It is best to speak with your vet and determine the cause of the issue.
 A trainer may be able to help alter your pet’s behavior.

 - No cost professional care.
 Some veterinarians or local shelters offer free or low cost veterinary services.

 - Pet food banks.
 If you are having difficulty paying for your pet’s food, a pet food bank may be able to assist you by providing you with free food and treats for your pet.

 Benefits of Rehoming Pets

-If you absolutely must surrender your pet, we recommend that our pet families visit Adopt-A-Pet for rehoming senior pets.
+If you absolutely must surrender your pet, we recommend that our pet families visit our partner website to rehome your pet.
 Their services are free to use and it allows your pet to stay in an environment they are comfortable in, rather than going to a shelter, while they await adoption.

 You will have the chance to get to know your pet’s new family and you will have a hand in choosing your pet’s new home life.
 You will be able to see firsthand what they are able to provide that you may not have been able to.
 This reassurance of knowing your pet will thrive in their new home may make it easier to say goodbye.

 There are many loving adoptees who are willing to adopt senior pets and rehoming is a great way to keep your senior pet with you while you find them their next furever home.